Parent Resources

 Policy Statement Regarding Bullying

-that intentionally inflicts suffering on another individual or group.
+Rockingham County School is opposed to bullying.
+Bullying is behavior by an individual or group, repeated over time, that intentionally inflicts suffering on another individual or group.
 Bullying is wrong and damages children.
-It can include intentional hurt to others, can be physical or emotional, and is often motivated by prejudice against particular groups.
+It can involve intentional harm to others, be physical or emotional, and is often motivated by prejudice against particular groups.

 Rockingham County Schools recognizes the seriousness of bullying in causing psychological damage and even suicide.
-For this reason we seek to promote good behavior in all that the students do, rather than merely deter anti-social behavior.
-It is recognized that no school is likely to be completely free from incidents of bullying from time to time but
+For this reason, we seek to promote good behavior in all that the students do, rather than merely deter anti-social behavior.
+It is recognized that no school is likely to be completely free of bullying incidents from time to time, but schools regard bullying as particularly serious and will always take firm action against it.
+In cases of severe and persistent bullying, the school may impose the more serious disciplinary sanctions outlined in the Disciplinary Regulation Reference Guide.
+The school district has several policies around bullying that apply to all members of our school community.

 and to understand the role of the RCS employee as it relates to their responsibilities in investigating acts of bullying or harassment.
 RCS School Board policies are aligned with relevant legislation and governmental guidance.